The Churches of Britain and Ireland

 Wenham Magna - see Great Wenham.

 Wenhaston, St. Peter.
 Interior view.
 The doom painting is a rare medieval survival.
 Another view.
 All © Mike Forbester.
 Link, which includes the circumstances of the rediscovery of the doom painting.
+Youtube video.
 Grade I listed.

 West Row, St. Peter.
 Another view.
 This link explains that the building started life as a school in 1850, and was subsequently consecrated as a church in 1874.
 Methodist Church, built as Wesleyan, and dated 1841.
 All © David Regan (2019).